 - where you are opening a trade credit account with us, we will collect the names, dates of birth and personal addresses of the owners of the business opening the account.
 We may also need to conduct credit checks against the owners and/or the business they represent.
 This may involve us processing personal information that is provided to us by credit reference agencies.
 More information about this is set out in paragraph 10 below;

-- if you are ordering goods via our website at www.timbercut4u.co.uk, we will collect names, billing address, delivery address, order details and payment information (including debit or credit information) about you;
+- if you are ordering goods via our websites at timbercut4u.co.uk, www.mgmtimber.co.uk or www.buzzhomeoffice.co.uk we will collect names, billing address, delivery address, order details and payment information (including debit or credit information) about you;

 - we collect names, email addresses, phone numbers, CV's and any other information provided to us by job applicants applying for a role with us;